bethanymbaker/EffectiveJava/README.md

 EffectiveJava
 =============

-Classes demonstrating the utility/effectiveness of every item in Bloch's book (second edition).
+Classes demonstrating the utility/effectiveness of (hopefully) every item in Bloch's book (second edition).